SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Introduction

 Locality-Sensitive Hashing (LSH)~\cite{IndykMotwani1998LSH}, in particular, is a widely used randomized technique for identifying similar keys in high-dimensional spaces.
 In its traditional form, LSH applies random projections followed by a sign function, producing binary collision indicators between a query and a key.
 However, this \emph{hard} formulation is poorly suited for ranking stability of important keys: binary collisions cannot express partial similarity, leading to coarse and noisy rankings (see fig.~\ref{fig:ranking_metrics}).
 Soft LSH resolves this limitation by aggregating collision evidence across multiple hash tables to produce lightweight, similarity-aware scores for every key.
 Recently, randomized data structures have emerged as a promising approach for approximating attention.
-RACE-based sketches~\citep{ColemanS20-RACE-KDE, pmlr-v119-coleman20a} have been used to approximate softmax attention in linear time~\citep{joshi2025racelinear}, while LSH-based methods have been explored to approximate attention and retrieval~\citep{kitaev2020reformer, gionis1999similarity, liu2011hashing}.
+RACE-based sketches~\citep{pmlr-v119-coleman20a, ColemanS20-RACE-KDE} have been used to approximate softmax attention in linear time~\citep{joshi2026race}, while LSH-based methods have been explored to approximate attention and retrieval~\citep{gionis1999similarity, kitaev2020reformer, liu2011hashing}.
 These works highlight the potential of randomized, data-independent primitives to reduce attention cost without relying on expensive data-dependent preprocessing. \\

 Unlike most existing sparse attention methods, SOCKET is \emph{data-agnostic}.
 This design choice yields three key advantages.
-First, it enables substantially faster index construction compared to data-dependent clustering approaches such as $k$-means, as shown in fig.~\ref{fig:pq_gpu}.
+First, it enables substantially faster time-to-first-token (TTFT) compared to data-dependent clustering approaches such as $k$-means, as shown in fig.~\ref{fig:pq_gpu}.
 Second, it enables deployment without retraining or calibration, making it robust to distribution shifts during inference.
-Finally, it allows for interpretable theoretical guarantees with respect to a kernel that closely approximates the softmax kernel, as formalized in Theorem~\ref{thm:main}. \\ \\
+Finally, it allows for interpretable theoretical guarantees with respect to a kernel that closely mimics the softmax kernel, as formalized in Theorem~\ref{thm:main}.